Golgautier/nke-labs/09_Use_Pull_Secret/readme.md

 1. Create a simple manifest to create :

    - A pod with image `gautierleblanc/nke-labs:latest`
-   - Using you secret for the download from dockerhub registry
+   - Using your secret for the download from dockerhub registry

    <details>
    <summary>Answer</summary>